-CDE will solicit stakeholder participation through an online application process.
-Applicants will be required to demonstrate their willingness to serve and their connection to bullying.
-The application asks applicants for information regarding their demographics and experience with bullying.
-Application requirements must be submitted online through SurveyMonkey.
-Only complete applications will be considered.
+CDE solicited stakeholder participation through an online application process.
+Applicants were required to demonstrate their willingness to serve and their connection to bullying.
+The application asked applicants for information regarding their demographics and experience with bullying.
+Application requirements were submitted online through SurveyMonkey.
+Only complete applications were considered.

-Applications will undergo a blind-review process that considers only the applicants’ non-identifying responses.
-The CDE will score applications based on overall strength, diversity of experiences with bullying, and coverage of geographic areas.
-Applications are reviewed by a diverse group of employees from the CDE Office of Learning Supports (OLS) including the Director and the Statewide Bullying Prevention Manager.
+Applications underwent a blind-review process that considered only the applicants’ non-identifying responses.
+The CDE scored applications based on overall strength, diversity of experiences with bullying, and coverage of geographic areas.
+Applications were reviewed by a diverse group of employees from the CDE Office of Learning Supports (OLS) including the Director and the Statewide Bullying Prevention Manager.

-The CDE is currently seeking a minimum of 6 stakeholders including but not limited to:
+The CDE sought a minimum of 6 stakeholders including but not limited to:

 - Parents of students who have been bullied (minimum of 2)